ReScience/ReScience-submission/code/README.md

 **write_param_inputfile.py** : writes the parameter file that stores the combinations of parameters used for Figure 5.

-The parameter combinations are stored in para.npy, which has the structure
+The parameter combinations are stored in para.npy, which has the following structure

 ```
 row     win     jit     # pat neur      pat freq        % deleted